Chair and vice chair of governors

 Induction for new chairs

-Ealing's CPD and training programme will also be offering a 'Taking the chair two-part training session' in addition to induction training for all new governors:
+Ealing's CPD online will be offering' The effective chair' in addition to induction training for all new governors.

 Support for chairs

-Ealing run a termly network for chairs (existing, new, aspiring chairs, vice and chairs of committees) and also has an extensive programme of training available.
+Ealing run a termly network for chairs (existing, new, aspiring chairs, vice and chairs of committees) and also has an extensive programme of training available on Ealing CPD online for all governors and clerks.

 Key roles of the chair